 How Much Protein Is Enough?

-However, most athletes are able to meet their protein requirements and then some.
-In fact, studies show that young athletes eat two to three times the RDA for protein!
-Although athletes may have higher protein needs than their peers, contrary to popular belief, adding even more protein than the additional amount recommended for athletes does not build additional muscle.
+Most athletes are able to meet these protein requirements and then some.
+In fact, studies show that young athletes consume two to three times the RDA for protein!
+Although athletes may have higher protein needs than their peers, contrary to popular belief, consuming large amounts of protein does not build additional muscle.

 One strategy that may provide an advantage, though, focuses on timing.
 Studies now show that it is not just the total protein intake for the day that counts for athletes.
-The body can best build and maintain muscles when total protein for the day is divided relatively evenly throughout the day.
+The body can best build and maintain muscles when protein is divided relatively evenly throughout the day.
 To do this, include a source of protein at each meal and snack.

 The Best Protein Sources